Different Types of Fungal Nail Infections

 - Trim nails properly – Cut straight across and avoid cutting too short to prevent nail trauma.

-- Use antifungal sprays or powders – These help reduce fungal spores in shoes and socks.
+- Use antifungal treatments – These help reduce fungal spores in shoes and socks.

 - Don’t share personal items – Avoid sharing nail clippers, towels, or shoes.